MartinFortuna/pilates-store-p5/README.md

 Pilates with Chris is a Pilates one-stop shop fictional E-Commerce website for members only.
 Users can add products to their shopping cart, rate them, and pay securely with Stripe.

+## Project Goals

+- As part of my journey as a student of Code Institute, the goal of this project is to demonstrate how I can apply my Bootstrap, Python & Django skills.
+I've built a fully friendly UX by not using the default built-in Django admin panel for the admin user view.

 ## Business Model